hav-noms/final-project-hav-noms/README.md

 Ropsten: https://p2ptokenexchange-ropsten.netlify.com

 To test the ROPSTEN connected DAPP you can buy the existing SHT coin tokens for ROPSTEN ETH and then sell them back to the exchange to create a listing.
 Or send any ERC20 on ROPSTEN to create a listing.
-Or ping me and I'll send you some SHT.
+Or ping me with your MM wallet address and I'll send you some SHT.

 IPFS: https://ipfs.io/ipfs/QmdXFKKok8i3E26V7mW7ZPPxqDzvMAjXywTwf8Rk8JT9fu